Kathleen Baskin-Ball: Honors

 Baskin-Ball was elected as Chair of the Ministry and Higher Education Legislation Committee for the 2008 General Conference of the United Methodist Church.

 Baskin-Ball was named Best Pastor in Collin County in the 2006 Reader's Choice Awards sponsored by Star Community Newspapers.

 Other activities

 In mid-1989, Baskin-Ball was appointed to start a new Hispanic church in West Dallas.
-The location was a very impoverished neighborhood that the Dallas Morning News called one of the poorest in the nation with "adjusted per capita income" less than "poverty-stricken Mexico."
+The location was a very impoverished neighborhood that the Dallas Morning News called one of the poorest in the nation with "adjusted per capita income" less than "poverty-stricken Mexico".
 She knew little Spanish so she took an intensive 5-week Spanish course in Cuernavaca, Mexico.
 She lived in the community and went door to door to start the church.
 A vibrant multi-ethnic congregation was formed with predominately Hispanic and African American members.
-Rev. Baskin-Ball preached on Sundays in both English and Spanish.
-They grew to a membership of 130 and were constituted as a United Methodist Church in April 1994.
+Baskin-Ball preached on Sundays in both English and Spanish.
+They grew to a membership of 130 and were constituted as a United Methodist church in April 1994.